danbrick92/general-ai/README.md

 ## OpenAI
 In order to use Chat, you will need an OpenAI account with a pay-as-you-go subscription.
-Once you have an API Key, you can reference it in the code
+Once you have an API Key, you can reference it in the code.

-## Docker
-I plan to release a Docker image that will automate most of the installation process

 ## Manual
 The following installs must be performed on your Operating System: